-PERFORMANCE STANDARDS (PS), identified with the code in blue highlight and an asterisk (), are the standards all students are expected to learn and be assessed on through the district assessment system by the end-of-the grade band.
-They specify the specific degree of understanding or demonstration of the knowledge and/or skill for a particular content standard.
-As such, it employs clear action verbs and describes "how good is good enough."
-Districts are expected to give students multiple Page opportunities to demonstrate proficiency on the Performance Standards through the District Assessment System (DAS) and provide appropriate supports for student success.
+PERFORMANCE STANDARDS (PS) are the standards all students are expected to learn and be assessed on through the district assessment system by the end-of-the grade band.
+They specify the degree of understanding or demonstration of the knowledge and/or skill for a particular content standard.
+As such, they employ clear action verbs and describe "how good is good enough."

+For those designated as PS, the content standard is marked with the code in blue highlight and an asterisk () and the Proficient PLD Statement is the PS expectation and is highlighted in blue.

+Districts are expected to give students multiple opportunities to demonstrate proficiency on the Performance Standards through the District Assessment System (DAS) and provide appropriate supports for student success.
 Teachers should provide extra focus, targeted supports, and offer multiple opportunities to demonstrate student understanding (mastery).
 In the secondary level, only students electing to take a course aligned to these standards need to be assessed in the DAS.